meyresilva/AfricanWomenLit/EnglishLitAndColonialDisc/terryEagleton.md

 Here, the novel, through the unpretentious goal of entertaining, reiterates colonial power, and from there, the colonialist discourse can be better understood.

+Colonialist discourse can be defined as a practice of symbolic events, including texts, conventions and implicit meanings that Europe applied during the process of colonial expansion, in order to understand the bizarre and unintelligible.
+And, through this discourse, Europe laid bare the Other while guaranteeing its authority (Said, 1993).